Narmada River: Ecology

-The lower Narmada River Valley and the surrounding uplands, covering an area of 169900 km2 consists of dry deciduous forests.
+The lower Narmada River Valley and the surrounding uplands, covering approximately 170,260 km² (65,738 sq mi), consist of dry deciduous forests.
 The ecoregion lies between moister forests to the northeast, southeast, and southwest, which receive greater rainfall from the southeast monsoon, and the drier forests and scrublands of the Deccan to the south and Malwa and Gujarat to the west and northwest.
-The natural vegetation of the region is a three–tiered forest.
+The natural vegetation of the region is a three-tiered forest.

 Tectona grandis is the dominant canopy tree, in association with Diospyros melanoxylon, Dhaora (Anogeissus latifolia), Lagerstroemia parviflora, Terminalia tomentosa, Lannea coromandelica, Hardwickia binata and Boswellia serrata.
 Riparian areas along the regions' rivers and streams, which receive yearg– round water, are home to moist evergreen forests, whose dominant tree species are Terminalia arjuna, Syzygium cumini (Jambul), Syzygium Heyneanum, Salix tetrasperma, Homonoia riparia, and Vitex negundo.

 The ecoregion is home to 76 species of mammals and to 276 bird species, none of which are endemic.
 About 30% of the ecoregion is covered in relatively intact vegetation.
 The ecoregion includes some large blocks of habitat in the Vindhya and Satpura ranges.
 About 5% of the ecoregion lies within protected areas, including Bandhavgarh, Panna, and Sanjay National Parks.

 Some of the important national parks and wild life sanctuaries in the valley are the following: Kanha National Park located in the upper reaches of Narmada, about 18 km from Mandla, boasts of several wild animals including the Tiger.
 Two tributaries of Narmada, namely, Sulkum and Banjar, flow through this park.
 It is one of the best National Parks of Asia, which has been described vividly by Rudyard Kipling in his famous creation The Jungle Book.

 Satpura National Park, set up in 1981, is located in Narmadapuram district of Madhya Pradesh.
 Its name is derived from Satpura hill ranges (Mahadeo hills) and covers an area of 524 km2 and along with the adjoining Bori and Panchmarhi Sanctuaries, provides 1427 km2 of unique central Indian Highland ecosystem.
 Satpura National Park, being part of a unique ecosystem, is very rich in biodiversity.
-The fauna comprises tiger, leopard, sambar, chital, bhedki, nilgai, four-horned antelope, chinkara, gaur, wild boar, wild dog, sloth bear, black buck, fox, porcupine, flying squirrel, mouse deer, Indian giant squirrel.
+The fauna consists of tiger, leopard, sambar, chital, bhedki, nilgai, four-horned antelope, chinkara, gaur, wild boar, wild dog, sloth bear, black buck, fox, porcupine, flying squirrel, mouse deer, Indian giant squirrel.
 There are a variety of birds.
 Hornbill and peafowl are the common birds.
 The flora of the national park consists of mainly sal, teak, tendu, aonla, mahua, bael, bamboo, and a variety of grasses and medicinal plants.